An exposition of Paul’s second letter to 2 Timothy 3:16

 This makes an essential distinction between writings nor God-Breathed and those that are God-Breathed.

 The word ‘also’ refers without naming the class of writings to which it refers and by which we might be meant to understand those writings already considered to have the divine mark of being God-Breathed on them, by which is mort probably intended the Hebrew Scriptures, which leads us to consider the "also as another class of writings.
 It is that Saint Paul did not consider his letters equal to the Hebrew Scriptures that, while they had not been specifically formulated into a library, or bible, a word that refers to a collection or library of books, etc, were nevertheless granted the dignity of divine authority by the Jews of Paul’s time.
 Then Paul adds, or refers to, another class of writings, probably including some of his own because at the time he wrote to Timothy the four Gospels were not yet written.
 The question before us is, "What were these writings to which Paul refers?’

-The Greek word translated as "scriptures" is from the Greek word, Γραφη, and when written without the capital gamma is, γραφη, whose meaning is "writing" with no meaning attached to them that would elevate them from the writings of poets and philosophers that are not of divine origin.
+The Greek word translated as "scriptures" is from the Greek word, Γραφη, and when written without the capital gamma is, γραφη, whose meaning is "writing" with no meaning attached to them that would elevate any written work above the writings of poets and philosophers that are not held to be of divine origin.

-The Greeks had long considered poets and philosophers as divinely inspired even when they were pagans that owed fealty to no particular deity, with which Greek minds were populated from olden times, and this condition prevailed when Paul wrote his stirring and informative epistle to his young friend, Timothy.
+The Greeks considered poets and philosophers divinely inspired, even those of pagans that owed fealty to no particular deity with which Greek minds were populated, and this prevailed when Paul wrote his stirring and informative epistle to his young friend, Timothy.

 Paul’s message to his protégé was designed to keep the young minister strong in the face of difficulties within and without the Church at the time of Paul's second more urgent letter to him.
 The burden of his message according to the Expositor’s New Testament Commentary was: